aryan877/glitch/README.md

 -   **Permissions**
 -   **Functions**

 The software architecture of Glitch is designed to leverage these Appwrite services effectively.
-It ensures security, maintains data integrity, and optimizes performance by impleme
+It ensures security, maintains data integrity, and optimizes performance.